santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 **Components:**     :: V, S, M (1 pound of spores dust, which is consumed) **Duration:**       :: instant

 You throw a bag of spores to a creature in range of the spell from you, make a range or melee spell attack (your choosing).
-You try to manifest a medium mushroom on the creature's body.
+You try to manifest a medium size mushroom inside the creature's body, pulsating and devouring.

 On a hit the creature takes 3d10 magic necrotic damage.
-Either if it hits or misses the creature must make a Constitution saving throw against your spell save DC, on a fail it becomes stunned till the beginning of your next turn and gains one level of *Exhaustion*.
+Either if it hits or misses the creature must make a Constitution saving throw against your spell save DC, on a fail it becomes stunned till the beginning of your next turn and gains one level of *Exhaustion*, to a maximum of 3 levels of *Exhaustion*.

 <!--
 #### Realm of Calmness